 Trees with whorled leaf arrangement are rarer.
 The leaves of Catalpa speciosa (northern catalpa), native to eastern North America including the Carolinas, grow in whorls of three leaves per node, which helps differentiate them from the invasive exotic Paulownia trees that have similar looking large leaves growing in opposite pairs.
 (Note that the Virginia Tech Dendrology site says that Catalpa speciosa can have either whorled or opposite leaf arrangement, so for this tree, leaf arrangement is apparently not a foolproof identifier.)

 Among herbaceous plants, one of the clearest examples of whorled leaf arrangement is Veronicastrum virginicum (culver’s-root).
-Although Monarda punctata (spotted beebalm) has opposite leaves, its showy bracts (modified leaves) are whorled.
+Although Monarda punctata (spotted beebalm) has opposite leaves, its showy flowers and subtending bracts (modified leaves) are sometimes described as whorled but they are arranged in verticillasters or false whorls.
 Oclemena acuminata (whorled wood aster or mountain aster) has alternate leaves, one per node, but at the apex of the plant, the nodes are so close together, they give the appearance of being whorled, hence one of the plant’s common names.
 Another plant that might look whorled is the shrub rhododendron.
 It, too, actually has alternate leaf arrangement.

 Some sites, like that of the North Carolina State Extension Gardener Plant Toolbox, have detailed plant trait information, including leaf shape and arrangement.
 (NCSU’s is near the bottom of its plant information pages.)
 Like colors and textures, these structural factors are very useful when trying to identify plants.